merliseclyde/sta701-F23/.github/ISSUE_TEMPLATE/title-and-abstract.md

 ---
 name: Title and Abstract
-description: Form for submit Titles and Abstracts
+about: Submission for Titles and Abstracts for 701
+description: Please update the fields below and submit your title and abstracts for your 701 talk
-title: Title
+title: Title & Abstract
 labels: ''
 assignees: ''